Select your cookie preferences

 The audio encodes might be for different languages, or they might be for different bitrates, or they might be for different languages and bitrates.

 • One output for each captions encode.
-The captions in a Microsoft Smooth output group are always sidecar captions.
+Sidecar captions always go in their own output.

 The arrangement of the audio encodes in this output group is called an audio rendition group.